My name is Carlos Quezada. I'm from the Navajo Nation and Make Native

 Mexico.
 Traveling across the country doing various trade shows and rodeos, this

 allowed me to discover my passion to promote my own family and other native

-Which brings me to today, building my own business carrying my jewelry, my
+Which brings me 17 years later, continuing to build our business carrying my jewelry, my family and friends.

 I hope you find an appreciation for our culture and tradition and keep it alive,